 Flights from the UK and Ireland

 Several airlines offer regular scheduled flights from the UK to Buenos Aires, via another European city, São Paulo or the US (the latter trips can be marginally less expensive, but are usually longer).
-British Airways (wba.com) is currently the only airline to fly direct from London, refuelling in São Paulo.
-Iberia (wiberia.com) via Madrid skimps on the creature comforts but is often the cheapest.
+British Airways and budget airline Norwegian are the only airlines to fly direct from London, refuelling in São Paulo.
+Iberia via Madrid skimps on the creature comforts but is often the cheapest.

 There are no direct flights from Ireland to Argentina.
 If you’re trying to keep costs down, consider flying to London with an economy airline and making a connection there.
 For less hassle, though, and only a fraction more money, you’re better off flying direct to New York or Miami and catching an onward flight from there.